dustinscarberry/utubevideogallery/README.md

 To create a playlist under the "Saved Playlists" tab click the "Add Playlist" button.
 Here you can add playlists from either YouTube or Vimeo and select which videos you want to import.
 When importing videos you must choose an album for them to be added to.

-Valid playlist url formats include:
+Valid playlist URL formats include:

 -- https://www.youtube.com/watch?v=xxxxx&list=xxxx
 -- https://vimeo.com/album/xxxx